 Climate Change Charter

-Hamilton Conservation Authority was one of the founding members to sign Ontario's first Community Action Climate Change Charter.
-To learn more about the Charter, visit the official website by clicking here.
+Hamilton Conservation Authority was one of the founding members to sign Ontario’s first Community Action Climate Change Charter.
+Visit the Climate Change Hamilton website.